willGuimont/willGuimont.github.io/content/blog/2025-07-25-error-handling/index.md

 But despite its explicitness, Go doesn't force you to handle errors - you’re completely free to ignore them in a haze of `if err != nil` overdose apathy.
 You just have to put the error in a variable called `_` and the Go compiler will let you ignore it.

 Also, Go gives you no tools to help with error handling.
 You’re on your own.
 No try, no pattern matching, no syntactic sugar.
 Just `if err != nil` over and over.
 This gets old fast.
-You end up either duplicating error propagation boilerplate or using helper functions to hide the verbosity (e.g., [`errors.Join`](https://pkg.go.dev/errors)) - at which point you’ve reinvented a monad poorly.
+You end up either duplicating error propagation boilerplate or using helper functions to hide the verbosity (e.g., <a class="external" href="https://pkg.go.dev/errors" target="_blank">errors.Join</a>) - at which point you’ve reinvented a monad poorly.

 To its credit, Go includes one elegant feature for cleanup after an error might have occurred: `defer`.
 It allows you to schedule resource cleanup (like closing files or releasing locks) regardless of how the function exits, which pairs well with manual error handling: